John Douglas Ward Jr

 In January of 1968 several events in Vietnam would make this period one of the most dangerous for soldiers serving in Vietnam.
 One of the events, the siege of Khe Sanh, would be a dark epic that forecasted future occurences.
 Khe Sanh was a U.S. Marine outpost that was located just south of the demilitarized zone and near the Laotian border.
 The strategic location of Khe Sanh made the base a natural target for the regular and irregular communist forces of North Vietnam.
 In the ladder part of 1967, Intelligence reports indicated that the North Vietnamese were gathering a large force near the base.
 The force included four infantry divisions, two artillery regiments and a ad hoc unit of tanks.
 The total estimate of men converging on Khe Sang was 40,000.
 This appeared to most U.S. military leaders and especially General Westmoreland, as a prime opportunity to demonstrate the superior American firepower and eliminate a major North Vietnamese force.
 On January 21st 1968 after a series of probing attacks the North Vietnamese attacked Khe Sanh in force.
 5 The siege at Khe Sanh lasted seventy seven days and was the dominating news story in the United States and abroad.
 The American forces prevailed, but it was a hard fought victory.
 When the battle ended the North Vietnamese lost over 10,000 soldiers in the battle while the American Forces lost 500.
 The attack, however, was an elaborate ruse on the part The North Vietnamese General, Vo Nguyen Giap.
 General Giap was a competent military strategist and had orchestrated the attack on Khe Sanh to draw the American forces out of the population centers in the South for the upcoming Tet offensive.

-The town in Vietnam where PFC Ward was killed is known as Ban Me Thuot which is situated in the Central Highlands Region of Vietnam.
-Ban Me Thuot is the capitol of the Darlac Province and was home to 65,000 inhabitants in 1968.
-2,3 Ban Me Thuot was also the home base of the headquarters of the 45th Regiment MACV.
-6 The headquarters of the 45th Regiment along with the airfields and at least one bank was attacked by the 33d NVA (North Vietnamese Army) Regiment with support from the 301 E VC (Viet Cong) LF Battalion.
+The town in Vietnam where PFC Ward was killed is known as Ban Me Thuot, which is situated in the Central Highlands Region of Vietnam.
+Ban Me Thuot is the capital of the Darlac Province and was home to 65,000 inhabitants in 1968.2,3 Ban Me Thuot was also the home base of the headquarters of the 45th Regiment MACV.6 The headquarters of the 45th Regiment along with the airfields and at least one bank were attacked by the 33d NVA (North Vietnamese Army) Regiment with support from the 301 E VC (Viet Cong) LF Battalion.
 The area was attacked a full day ahead of General Giap’s schedule.
 General Giap had intended all of the attacks of the Tet offensive to begin on January 31, 1968.
 The reason for the premature attack was actually a calendar problem.
-The large amount of cities that were attacked in the South required coordination and General Giap’s orders were to attack all the cities “on the first day of the Lunar new year”.
+The large amount of cities that were attacked in the South required coordination and General Giap’s orders were to attack all the cities “on the first day of the Lunar new year.”
 There were two calendars in circulation in 1968, an old and newer version.
-In the fog of war a small detail was overlooked by General Giap which facilitated the early attack 4,3 The attack on Ban Me Thuot began after midnight on January 30, 1968 and consisted of over 2000 North Vietnamese soldiers and was accompanied by both rocket and mortar fire.
-4 At Ban Me Thuot the US and South Vietnamese forces had taken measures to prepare for the impending attack.
+In the fog of war a small detail was overlooked by General Giap which facilitated the early attack 4,3 The attack on Ban Me Thuot began after midnight on January 30, 1968 and consisted of over 2000 North Vietnamese soldiers and was accompanied by both rocket and mortar fire.4 At Ban Me Thuot the US and South Vietnamese forces had taken measures to prepare for the impending attack.
 The South Vietnamese Army had actually captured the plans of the NVA forces.
 Before the attack, South Vietnamese Commander, Colonel Dao Quang had sent patrols out to engage the enemy on the outskirts of the city.9 In short order, the NVA and the Viet-Cong were in the town and the fighting was so intense it was described as a “house to house affair”.
 On the day of his death PFC Ward would have been fighting the NVA and the Viet Cong since the pre dawn hours of January 30.
-Being the radio operator for the senior advisor 2nd Battalion 23rd Infantry Division ARVN you can be certain PFC Ward would have been on the front lines of battle the entire time.
-The 45th regiment finally requested help and the US command called in the 1st battalion of the 503rd Airborne Infantry from the neighboring base at Pleiku, but even then it took till February 6th to eliminate the enemy forces within the region.
-7 When the fighting ceased over 33 percent of the town was in ruins.
+Being the radio operator for the senior advisor, 2nd Battalion, 23rd Infantry Division ARVN, you can be certain PFC Ward would have been on the front lines of battle the entire time.
+The 45th regiment finally requested help and the US command called in the 1st battalion of the 503rd Airborne Infantry from the neighboring base at Pleiku, but even then it took till February 6th to eliminate the enemy forces within the region.7 When the fighting ceased over 33 percent of the town was in ruins.

 On February 2, 1968 while the fighting at Ban Me Thuot continued, John Ward Sr. was visited in Lancing by a U.S. Army officer.
 He must have realized that this visit had ominous consequences.
 The officer carried with him a telegram from the Department of the Army and stated the following: